 "I am much pleased with the account you give of your Reading Society.
 May the blessing of God descend upon it as rain upon the mown grass, and as showers that water the earth.
 Have you introduced prayer as an exercise?
 I think it would be very proper, especially as you have so many of the followers of the Lamb.
+Mr. Allen has not forgotten you; indeed, we both often think and talk of you, hoping and praying that you may be made an heir of salvation through the abundant grace of the Lord Jesus Christ.
 O, faint not, press on; strengthen your heart, and look unto Jesus as the great author and finisher of your faith.
 The time is short; it remaineth that those who weep be as those who weep not; although weeping may endure for a night, yet joy cometh in the morning.
 Our sorrows, trials, and temptations are but of short continuance, and although they cause us heaviness, yet,

-"They will sooner waft us o'er This life's tempestuous sea; Soon we shall reach the peaceful share, Of blessed eternity."
+"They will sooner waft us o'er

+This life's tempestuous sea;

+Soon we shall reach the peaceful shore,

+Of blessed eternity."